inorbit-ai/edge-sdk-python/README.md

     This will clean up various Python and build generated files so that you can ensure that you are working in a clean environment.

-4. `make docs`

-    This will generate and launch a web browser to view the most up-to-date documentation for your Python package.